 Mix Your Own All-Purpose Cleaner for Pennies

 Did you know most expensive spray cleaners are roughly 90% water?
-Many name brands cost $5 to $10 for a 32 ounce bottle that leave abrasive chemical residues.
-My wife has sensitive sinuses, and most chemical cleaners contain chlorinated bleach that cause her nose to bleed.
+Many name brands cost $5 to $10 for a 32-ounce bottle that leave abrasive chemical residues.
+My wife has sensitive sinuses, and most chemical cleaners contain chlorinated bleach that causes her nose to bleed.
 She tasked me to create an alternative, and I quickly came up with a recipe that cleans and disinfects without any harsh chemical odors.

 We have been using this formula for years now, and my wife has never had a sinus problem using this formula.
 In fact, she claims it cleans better than most name brands.
 The best part is by spending $20 on common cleaning supplies, you can make enough cleaner to last years.

 - 1/4 Cup Laundry Detergent, Bleach Free (Tide, Arm & Hammer)

 - 2 Tablespoons Non Chlorinated Bleach, Two Capfulls is fine

 - 1 Tablespoon Scented Oil or Extract (Optional), Mint, Lavender, Lemon, etc...

 You can actually half the amounts listed above and still make a good cleaner.
 I use more than I need, and then I refill the bottle with water once the finished solution drops to 1/3, then to 1/2.

 How to Make a Homemade Cleaner